g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

   version: "1.0"
 ```

-One problem is that it isn't aware that Micronaut translates the page, size and sort parameters to a `Pageable`.
+One problem is that the generation tool isn't aware that Micronaut translates the page, size and sort parameters to a `Pageable`.
 We can fix that by overriding the parameters by declaring additional annotations to our controllers.
 For example:

 ```java
 @Get